nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `delete INDEX` or `delete /n NAME`

-* Deletes the person at the specified `INDEX` or with the name `NAME`.
+* Deletes the employee at the specified `INDEX` or with the name `NAME`.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * The `NAME` must be in the correct [format](#parameter-formats).